Yakima River Canyon Marathon & Half Marathon 2022

 RACE HEADQUARTERS: Selah Civic Center, 216 South First Street, Selah, Washington.

 CLICK HERE FOR MAP AND DIRECTIONS

-Entry Includes: The (Non-Refundable) Entry includes T-shirt, race-day transportation (if needed), finisher medal, one awards ceremony/meal ticket, chance for drawing prize and a finisher’s certificate.
+Entry Includes: The (Non-Refundable) Entry includes T-shirt, race-day transportation (if needed), finisher medal, and a finisher’s certificate.

 REGISTRATION & PACKET PICKUP: